Ealenn/Ealenn/content/posts/raspberry/dns-sinkhole/index.md

 AllowList :
 - https://raw.githubusercontent.com/Ealenn/AdGuard-Home-List/gh-pages/AdGuard-Home-List.Allow.txt

-### Redundancy of DNS servers
+### DNS Server Redundancy

-Another advantage is the multiplication of DNS servers available.
-If any DNS server is no longer accessible, for example your internet service provider, you will switch to another **automatically**.
+Another advantage of DNS sinkholes is the availability of multiple DNS servers.

-> Example, in case of DDoS cyberattack [as in 2016 with Dyn](https://en.wikipedia.org/wiki/2016_Dyn_cyberattack), Dyn is not accessible, but CloudFlare is up !
-More recently in 2018 with the French internet service provider Free, and they national DNS breakdown.
+If one DNS server becomes inaccessible, your system can automatically switch to another.
+This redundancy is crucial in scenarios like DDoS attacks, as seen [in the 2016 Dyn cyberattack](https://en.wikipedia.org/wiki/2016_Dyn_cyberattack) and the 2018 French internet service provider Free DNS breakdown.

 {{< img src="/posts/raspberry/dns-sinkhole/diagram/multiple-dns.png" height="352" width="437" align="center" >}}